 “His great love for Taekwondo and his intense interest in his students make him one of the finest instructors in Canada.”

 - Grandmaster Tae E. Lee, a graduate MBA, is the only Korean Grandmaster in Ottawa teaching the ancient 2,000 year-old Korean martial art, has become a dominant and central force for Taekwondo throughout Canada and the world.
-In addition, he is the only internationally certified Grandmaster with the World Taekwondo Federation (WTF) in Ottawa.
+In Ottawa, he is the only internationally certified Grandmaster with the World Taekwondo (WT) Federation.

 - A student of Taekwondo since the age of 12, Grandmaster Tae E. Lee is a 9th DAN (Degree) Black Belt, the highest level attainable, making him one of the highest-ranking Grandmasters in the world.
 Furthermore, he is one of the only actively teaching 9th DAN Black Belts in the world.

 - Grandmaster Tae E. Lee served as a Chief Combat Instructor in the Korean Army, a position only held by the highest qualified Masters.

 - This highly educated, learned and revered Grandmaster developed his Moo Kwang philosophy of a balanced, focused life, which has inspired and encouraged thousands and thousands of students for over 40 years.